elisehuard/game_of_life/README.md

 The visualization follows what is known as the Visitor Pattern (http://en.wikipedia.org/wiki/Visitor_pattern).
 You have one class, the visitor class, and another, a visitable class.
 When you initialize a visitor object, you give it as a parameter an object of the visitable class.
 The visitor will call certain pre-defined methods (callback) on the visitable object.
 In this case the visitor = the visualization, and the visitable = the game of life.
 The callback is the 'evolve' method.
 The output is displayed using curses.

 NOTE: I have no computer under Windows, but I suspected it might not work, and Satoshi Asakawa tested it, and indeed it doesn't work, ffi_ncurses doesn't seem to play nice with the dll.
+Next paragraph takes care of that.

 * Shoes visualization *
-To solve the Windows issue, Satoshi Asakawa kindly provided a shoes visualization file.
+To solve the Windows issue, Satoshi Asakawa kindly provided a shoes visualization file - see life_shoes.rb.
 Install shoes from [here](http://shoes.heroku.com/downloads).
-To make the app run, you open it from shoes.
+Yyou need to adapt life_shoes.rb in a couple of points (require your class, and call the initialization of your object in the Shoes.app).
+To run, run Shoes, and open lifeshoes.rb from Shoes.

 # Bonus points #
 * on readable implementation